Baramulla district: Recent years

 Roads have been improved and road network has grown considerably in Baramulla town since 1947.
 New schools and colleges have started and better facilities for education have been created.
 More bridges on Jhelum river have been constructed or planned to connect the old town on the north bank of the river with the new town on the south bank.
 Decongestion of the old town has been attempted by moving some residents to houses in the new town.

 The most recent development has been creation of railway connectivity with Srinagar, Anantnag and Qazigund and the planned connectivity with Banihal and Jammu.

 Administration

 Baramulla district comprises sixteen tehsils: Pattan, Uri, Kreeri, Boniyar, Tangmarg, Sopore, Watergam Rafiabad, Rohama, Dangiwacha, Bomai, Dangerpora, Khoie(Panzipora), Wagoora, Kunzer, Kwarhama and Baramulla.

 This district consists of 26 blocks: Uri, Rohama, Rafiabad, Zaingeer, Sopore, Boniyar, Baramulla, Tangmarg, Singhpora, Pattan, Wagoora, Kunzer, Paranpillian, Bijhama, Norkhah, Narwav, Nadihal, Kandi Rafiabad, Hardchanum, Tujjar Sharief, Sangrama, Sherabad Khore, Lalpora, Wailoo, Khaipora and Chandil Wanigam.
-Pattan tehsil is the largest tehsil of the district Baramulla and was later split to form a separate Kreeri tehsil.
+Pattan tehsil is the largest tehsil of District Baramulla and was later split to form a separate Kreeri tehsil.

 Pattan Town is situated in the centre of the district between Srinagar and Baramulla cities and is surrounded by villages like Palhalan, Nihalpora Hanjiwera Zangam, Sherpora, Sonium and Yall.
 Each block consists of a number of panchayats.

 Politics

-Baramullah district has seven assembly constituencies: Uri, Rafiabad, Sopore, Sangrama, Baramulla, Gulmarg and Pattan.
+Baramullah district has seven assembly constituencies: Uri, Rafiabad, Sopore, Wagoora-Kreeri, Baramulla, Gulmarg and Pattan.